kolide/launcher/README.md

 An implementation of the gRPC server is included with the [Kolide Fleet](https://github.com/kolide/fleet) osquery fleet manager.
 Kolide Fleet implements both the gRPC server as well as the legacy TLS server API, so it presents an easy migration path for existing TLS API users.

-### Easy Packaging and Deployment Tooling

-Deploying osquery and configuring it to communicate with a management server can be complicated, especially if you have to make customized deployment packages.
-The Launcher includes a tool called `package-builder` which you can use to create Launcher packages for your organization.

-Take the headache out of deploying osquery and check out the [documentation](./cmd/package-builder/README.md).

 ### Kolide's Best Practices

 Osquery allows you to ask a lot of great questions, but sometimes it's hard to know exactly which questions you should ask and what queries will expose the answers.
 The Launcher includes a table called `kolide_best_practices` which aggregates useful information in an easy "compliant" vs "not compliant" interface.
 Consider the following queries: